miracle-42/demo.futureforms/playbooks/demo/README.md

 ![LocationsD](img/ffscreenshot_18.png)

-Select 'Germany' by clicking on it.
+Select 'Germany' by double click on it.

 ![LocationsPickDE](img/ffscreenshot_19.png)